Ifeoluwa-Joel/100DaysOfCode/Day-20_Snake_Game_Part_1_Animation_&_Coordinates/readme.md

 PS: The vintage-dvd-screensaver.py file is just my attempt to recreate the old colourful bouncing around screensaver on DVDs.
 It has nothing to do with the snake game

+EDIT:
+The High Score  feature comes from the lesson on Day 24.